Mouchnino/moneyguru/help/en/basics.md

 The date range
 -----

 The currently selected date range affects the whole application.
 Everything you see in the views is for the current date range.
-For example, if August 2008 is selected, everything that you see in all the views is data from 2008/08/01 to 2008/08/31.
+For example, if "Jan 2010 - Dec 2010" is selected, everything that you see in all the views is data from 2010/01/01 to 2010/12/31.
 The range is controlled by this little widget:

 ![](images/basics_date_range.png)